deep-entertainment/safehouse/design/gdd.md

 #### Morning

-*MARJORIE*, *CALVIN* and *REBECA* arrive at the safe house in New Jersey.
-They make themselves at home. *MARJORIE* goes upstairs in her bedroom to unpack.
+[[marjorie]], *CALVIN* and *REBECA* arrive at the safe house in New Jersey.
+They make themselves at home. [[marjorie]] goes upstairs in her bedroom to unpack.
 She has smuggled a phone into the safe house and calls her mother, gets interrupted by *REBECA*, who screams at her, grabs her phone and storms off.

 #### Noon

-They talk over the dinner about what happened. *CALVIN* tries to comfort *MARJORIE*. *REBECA* is still irked at Marjorie.
+They talk over the dinner about what happened. *CALVIN* tries to comfort [[marjorie]]. *REBECA* is still irked at Marjorie.

 #### Afternoon